Qingdao: 1922–1938

 The development of Tsingtao urban space during the ROC-ruled period (1922–1938).
 This period saw the substantial progress of the urban development of Tsingtao.
 The government engaged itself in mass construction that gave birth to villa districts at the beach and bank groups in CBD.
 Plenty of public buildings and facilities for entertainment and sports were completed.
-By the year 1937, the urban population numbered 385,000(Lu 2001, p.
+By the year 1937, the urban population numbered 385,000 (Lu 2001, p.
 327).
 Tsingtao consequently distinguished itself as a prominent holiday resort and summer retreat.

 1938–1945

-The development of Tsingtao urban space during the second Japan-occupied period (1938–1945).
+The development of Tsingtao urban space continued during the second Japan-occupied period (1938–1945).
 Japanese armed forces returned to Tsingtao in 1938 and started to strive for the construction of the Greater Tsingtao in the following June.
 Accordingly, they worked out the city planning of the Greater Tsingtao and the City Planning of the Mother Town (Tsingtao City Proper), even though they had not had the opportunity to actualize either, respectively.
 The period in question did not witness much urban progress except for the logical construction of No. 6 Wharf, some Japanese residences, and a small number of roads and streets (Lu 2001, p.
 339).